-Federal Criminal Law
+Federal Criminal Law, Law 4341

-Law 4341 Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite: Criminal Law
+Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite: Criminal Law

 This course covers substantive federal criminal law to include the scope and structure of federal crimes.
 The course will explore prosecution and defense strategies in federal cases, including decision making before and after trials.
 Topics covered will include drug trafficking, money laundering, asset forfeiture, firearms, the Hobbs Act, anti-terrorism, espionage, immigration, wire and mail fraud, public corruption, bribery, RICO, obstruction of justice, perjury, and the federal sentencing guidelines.
-This course may satisfy the Upper Level Writing Requirement.
+This course may satisfy the upper-level writing requirement.

-Federal Income Taxation
+Federal Income Taxation, Law 3191

-Law 3191 Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisites: None
+Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisites: None

 This course provides a study of the basic principles of federal income tax, concentrating on individual taxpayers, business taxpayers, and investors as taxpayers.
 Particular emphasis is placed on the use of the Internal Revenue Code and federal tax regulations.
 Topics include items of inclusion and exclusion from gross income, deductions from gross income, capital gains and losses, basic tax accounting, and the identification of income to the appropriate taxpayer.

-First Amendment
+This course has been approved to be offered in a distance education format.

-Law 3161 Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite: Constitutional Law
+First Amendment, Law 3161 Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite: Constitutional Law